Mission and Membership

 Integrity, Confidentiality, Compassion, Caring, Understanding, Availability, Respect, Diversity, Teamwork, Continually increasing our knowledge base.

-There are currently over 1800 members & friends supporting IPA.
+There are currently over 5,000 members and followers of the IPA.

 INTERNATIONAL PARURESIS ASSOCIATION

 You Are Not Alone.